Workers Compensation Lawyers in Greenville

 How and why to file a workers compensation claim

 Let’s say you were injured in a workplace accident and sought medical treatment.
 Since then, you’ve reported the accident to your employer, exactly as you were supposed to.
-So how do you go about filing a formal workers’ comp claim and why would you want to?
+So how do you go about filing a formal worker’ comp claim and why would you want to?
 The good news is that employees do not have to file such claims on their own.
 The reason is that employers are supposed to report the accident and handle and eventually pay your claim.
 However, this may not always happen.
 For one thing, employers may fail to report your claim as required.
 For another, your claim may be denied or you may believe the amount you were paid is incorrect or fails to compensate you properly for your injuries.

 What workers comp benefits are you entitled to?